walteriousnut/voting-oracle/README.md

 ### [EligibilityOracle.sol](truffle/contracts/EligibilityOracle.sol)
 A singleton Contract (meaning there should only ever be one of these in the whole network) that is responsible for marshalling calls to the off-chain eligibility oracle service.

-Of course, smart contracts can't make external calls, so what appears to be an external call is in-fact an Event publication with a unique identifier followed by am independent transaction to the Oracle Contract with that same identifier coupled with any external data requested.
+Of course, smart contracts can't make external calls, so what appears to be an external call is in-fact an Event publication with a unique identifier followed by an independent transaction to the Oracle Contract with that same identifier coupled with any external data requested.

 ## Command-line Voting Apps and Oracles
 To keep this demo as simple as possible, all the external apps are node.js command-line scripts.